1RaY-1/linux-startup/README.md

 you recive an error which is saying: 'Permissions denied', you probably need to edit '/etc/selinux/config' and change line:
 SELINUX=enforcing with SELINUX=permissive

-If you recive an error which is saying that you have a bad Unit file, you can change your .service file and try changing:
+If you recive an error which is saying that you have a bad Unit file, you can edit your .service file and try changing:
-[Unit] with [UNIT] or [unit]
+[Unit] with [UNIT] or with [unit]

 Maybe you can enctounter more errors, but i didn't

+# Note
 Don't forget that at any time you can edit, disable or remove your .service file

+And don't forget that you can modify this program so it will work perfectly for you